FaceNet – Using Facial Recognition System

 The visualization below indicates the different layers of Inception model used in this architecture with their memory requirement:

-This model uses 4 different types of architecture on Labeled Faces in the wild and Youtube Face DB dataset.
-These
+Results: This model uses 4 different types of architecture on Labeled Faces in the wild and Youtube Face DB dataset.

-This architecture uses standard, non-restricted protocol on LFW dataset.
-First, this model uses 9 training splits to set L2 distance threshold value and then on the tenth split, it classifies the two images as same or different.
+This architecture uses standard, non-restricted protocol on the LFW dataset.
+First, this model uses 9 training splits to set L2 distance threshold value, and then on the tenth split, it classifies the two images as same or different.

-There are two methods of preprocessing of the images od dataset on which accuracy is reported:
+There are two methods of preprocessing the images of dataset on which accuracy is reported:

 - Fixed center crop of the image provided in LFW